NY Times Restaurant Critic Punches Down On Oakland Spot

 Does food taste as bad when you are hungrier, or does it taste worse?
 What if you haven’t eaten since the day before?
 What if you’re used to the flavors provided by McDonald’s?

 I’m not the biggest fan of Yelp.
-It has its downsides.
-The general public is often liable to bias; the sample of people who leave reviews on Yelp can be skewed towards outsiders, especially when the neighborhood is less likely to have a Yelp culture; and Yelp’s reviewers tend to only review their one experience, while critics often patronize a restaurant on several occasions.
+It has its downsides; the general public is often liable to bias, and the sample of people who leave reviews on Yelp can be skewed towards outsiders, especially when the neighborhood is less likely to have a Yelp culture.
+Reviewers tend to only review their one experience, while critics often patronize a restaurant on several occasions.

 But the Yelp reviews appear to be more reliable than Wells in this instance.
 Some are into the food.
 Some aren’t.
-Some take into consideration the social implications of the concept; some don’t.
-But in the end, I come away having a much better understanding of what’s being served, and the quality of the food, from Yelp than from Wells’s review.
-For those who care about these things: the Oakland spot has 3½ stars, while the Watts location has a solid 4.
+Some take into consideration the social implications of the concept.
+Some don’t.
+But in the end, I come away having a much better understanding of what’s being served, and the quality of the food, from Yelp than from Wells’ review.
+For those who care about these things: the Oakland spot has 3.5 stars, while the Watts location has a solid 4.

 “The truth is that LocoL has hit a nerve,” he writes, posting a letter he sent to his staff.
 “Doesn't mean all people love it, some hate it.
 But no one is indifferent by it.
 That's the spirit of LocoL.
 It has nothing to do with my ego.
 It's something bigger than all of us.
 Pete Wells is a component to its DNA.
 His criticisms are a reflection of us and the nerve that LocoL touches.
 And our imperfections.
 We all know the food is not as bad as he states.
 Is it perfect?
 NO. But it's not as bad as he writes.”

 A final wrinkle in the story is that Choi’s food has seen a relative dip in quality.
-On a recent trip to his “street food” outpost Chego in Los Angeles’s Chinatown, I experienced extremely overcooked noodles.
-A co-worker recently told me of a bad experience at POT, the restaurant at Choi’s LINE Hotel.
+On a recent trip to his street food outpost Chego in LA’s Chinatown, I experienced extremely overcooked noodles.
+A co-worker recently told me of a bad experience at POT, the restaurant at Choi’s The Line hotel.
 I often wonder if Choi’s concepts don’t sometimes overshadow his products.
-Is he so caught up in being a creative soul that he can’t check the overall quality control of his many restaurant?
+Is he so caught up in being a creative soul that he can’t check the overall quality control of his many restaurants?
 Which is to say that I don’t doubt LocoL’s food might only be okay.
 But the point is, in this case, it’s part of a larger, much more nuanced conversation than Wells starts.
 This is a case of Wells punching down, and doing so inelegantly.

 A livestream festival for good.